 Do We Have The Technology?

-While the rest of the world wait and watch, some companies are investing and creating a trend for autonomous ships.
+While the rest of the world waits and watches, some companies are investing and creating a trend for autonomous ships.

-And with the entry of 5G internet, the Internet of Things (IOT) could evolve in an unimaginable scale.
-While 4G connection gives us a maximum of 10 gigabit per second, 5G has a whooping speed of 20 gigabits per second at its peak!
+While a 4G connection gives us a maximum of 10 gigabits per second, 5G has a whooping speed of 20 gigabits per second at its peak!

 Combine all these things and you have the infrastructure needed for unmanned ships.